junxit/us-congress-bills-111/metadata.md

 - 2009-12-09 — Introduced in House
 - 2009-12-09 — Introduced in House
 - 2009-12-09 — Referred to the House Committee on Natural Resources.
+- 2009-12-11 — Referred to the Subcommittee on Water and Power.
+- 2010-02-24 — Committee Consideration and Mark-up Session Held.
+- 2010-02-24 — Ordered to be Reported by Voice Vote.
+- 2010-02-24 — Subcommittee on Water and Power Discharged.
+- 2010-03-11 — Placed on the Union Calendar, Calendar No. 249.
+- 2010-03-11 — Reported by the Committee on Natural Resources.
+H. Rept.
+111-433.
+- 2010-03-11 — Reported by the Committee on Natural Resources.
+H. Rept.
+111-433.